March 19, 1840. San Antonio. The Council House.

 The Mexican population of San Antonio would cross themselves when they saw Dr. Weideman coming.
 They believed he was in league with the devil.

 Devil or no devil, Dr. Weideman was a competent physician.
 He saved numerous lives in and around San Antonio and would never accept payment for his services.

-Mrs. Maverick tells us that San Antonio lost this medical benefactor around 1843.
-He was with a traveling party near Gonzales when he and his horse were swept away and drowned trying to cross a flooded Creek.
+Mrs. Maverick tells us that San Antonio lost this medical benefactor/ghoul around 1843.
+He was with a traveling party near Gonzales when he and his horse were swept away and drowned trying to cross a flooded creek.

-But is that really the end of Dr. Weideman's story?
-The 1866 city directory for Chelsea, Massachusets lists a Dr. Edmund Weideman of the appropriate age living in that city.
+But is that really the end of Dr. Weideman’s story?
+The 1866 city directory for Chelsea, Massachusetts lists a Dr. Edmund Weideman of the appropriate age living in that city.